Implicit Bias Workshops

 If the direct link doesn't work, please RSVP through this link, sign in to Ulearn, and use the search box in the upper right to locate the course.

-The training name is: Identifying and Challenging Implicit Bias in Faculty Search Committees
+The training name is: Identifying and Challenging Implicit Bias in the Staff Search Process

 Be sure to choose the course for Duluth!